webindustry/live_editor/README.md

     ProxyPassReverse /test.com/ http://test.com/
 </VirtualHost>
 ```
-8. Click the Editor button to go sto the editor
+8. Click the Editor button to go to the editor
 9. Click the home button
 10. Click your newly created job to start editing it